 where $V_{L}$ is the set of nodes with labels, $Y_{ln}$ is the ground truth, and $|F|$ is the number of node classes in the graph $G$.

-Based on the above, we can define the adversarial attack on GVFL as:
+Then, the adversarial attack on GVFL is defined as:

-where $\hat{h}^{v_{t}}_{m}$ is the perturbed node embeddings of the target node $v_{t}$ which uploaded by a malicious participant.
-It means a malicious participant can add perturbations into the graph by manipulating $A$ or $X$, and the local GNN model will be confused, produce low quality or even targeted node embeddings and upload the perturbed node embeddings to the server model.
-Hence, the server model will make wrong decision.
-The target loss function $L_{atk}$ of target node $v_{t}$ can be defined as:
+where $\hat{h}^{v_{t}}_{m}$ is the perturbed node embeddings of the target node $v_{t}$ which is uploaded by a malicious participant.
+It means a malicious participant can add perturbations into the graph by manipulating $A$ or $X$.
+Then, the local GNN model may be confused, which will produce low quality or even targeted node embeddings and upload the perturbed node embeddings to the server model.
+Therefore, the server model will make wrong decision.